-secondary education certificate or school average
+- secondary education certificate or school average - Internet-Based TOEFL (iBT) or AUS Institutional Paper-based TOEFL (ITP)

-- Internet-Based TOEFL (iBT) score, or Institutional Paper-based TOEFL (ITP) or IELTS (Academic Version) score
+or IELTS (Academic Version) or EmSAT (Achieve Test) score

-- number of qualified applicants

-- number of available seats
+- number of qualified applicants - number of available seats

 The minimum required average for accepting an application for admission consideration is the equivalent of 80 percent or more in the final year of secondary education, or 80 percent or more in the best two out of the last three years.
 Higher averages may be applicable for certain colleges/school and/or specific majors.
 Other programspecific requirements or restrictions may also apply.